scubbx/qgis-qkies/readme.md

 ![Mixed flour](pic03_flour.jpg "Mixed flour")

 Mix the flour, sugar, butter, vanilla suger, grated lemon peel, the baking powder, the egg and some green food coloring together.

-Do not nead it for too long for the butter not to get too warm.
+Do not knead it for too long or the butter will get too warm.

 ![Kneading the dough](pic04_nead.gif "Kneading the dough")